Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Puppy and Kitty Cuddles

 Koh Lanta is home to Lanta Animal Welfare, a nonprofit animal sanctuary that cares for stray animals on the island, mostly dogs and cats.
-Mario and I made a visit here and it’s one of the best things we did here.
+I made a visit here and it’s one of the best things I did here.

 It’s heartbreaking to see how animals are mistreated on the island, especially the dogs — the volunteers at Lanta Animal Welfare often take care of dogs burned with oil and cut with knives, as well as animals hit by cars.
 The animals are cared for and sterilized and the staff engages in outreach programs to teach the locals about not hurting the animals.

 If you want to come for a visit, tours take place every hour and you’re free to cuddle all the kittens and walk all the dogs you’d like.
 If you’d like to come volunteer long-term, you can do that as well.